Aukland-for-digital-nomads

 Being almost surrounded by water, water activities are extremely popular in New Zealand.
 Auckland is well known for its love of sailing, as well as being only a short drive to the country’s famous surf beaches.
 Within the city’s boundaries, there are plenty of areas to participate in local sports, take in the culture, even climb volcanoes.

-In recent years, New Zealand has become worldwide famous for its fantastic response to the natural disasters, terrorism acts & the COVID crisis.
+In recent years, New Zealand has become worldwide famous for its fantastic response to the natural disasters and terrorism acts.
 Upon living here, you will feel safe & protected by the government who always puts its own people first.

 Nomad Friendly